luau-lang/site/_posts/2023-11-01-luau-recap-november-2023.md

 end
 ```

-## Linter Improvements

-In addition, when type information is present, this warning will be emitted when `#` or `ipairs` is used on a table that has no numeric keys or indexers.
+When type information is present, we will now emit a warning when `#` or `ipairs` is used on a table that has no numeric keys or indexers.
 This helps avoid common bugs like using `#t == 0` to check if a dictionary is empty.

 ```lua
 local message = { data = { 1, 2, 3 } }